think-cell/wg21/P3429-reflection-header-dependencies.md

 That way it also provides all functions provided by `std::ranges::view_interface` for a contiguous range (except for `operator bool`, which is weird for a container).
 Alternatively, the minimum interface could model `std::initializer_list` and only provide `begin`/`end` and `size`.

-Instead of specifying a new type `std::meta::info_array`, we could solve the problem in a different way:

-* The return type of `std::meta::members_of` and co could be an implementation-defined type guaranteed to model some concepts (for example `std::ranges::contiguous_range`).
+Instead of specifying a new type `std::meta::info_array`, the return type of `std::meta::members_of` and co could be an implementation-defined type guaranteed to model some concepts (for example `std::ranges::contiguous_range`).
 Then an implementation can simply return `std::vector` directly if it does not care about dependencies.
 The downside of this approach is that user might rely on the existence of specific member functions that are not guaranteed and accidentally write non-portable code.

-* `std::meta::members_of` and co could return a reference to an array of `std::meta::info` objects with suitable lifetime.
-  The compiler implementation would synthesize the array directly and does not have to create any library-defined type at all.
-  This would fully decouple the compiler API from the standard library, but there might be implementation concerns.

-The author does not have a strong opinion on either alternative or `std::meta::info_array` but prefers them all over returning `std::vector` directly.
+The author does not have a strong opinion on either alternative but prefers them all over returning `std::vector` directly.

 ## Wording